apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Http-Security-Headers.md

 Cross-origin resource sharing (CORS) policies can also be defined per application in form of service properties.

-{% include registeredserviceproperties.html groups="CORS" %}
+{% include_cached registeredserviceproperties.html groups="CORS" %}

 A sample JSON file follows: